Robot-assisted laparoscopic radical prostatectomy

 Where is it done?

-Our team uses The London Clinic, which is the only hospital in the country to have the latest-generation da Vinci ‘S’ machine together with High Definition technology.
+Our team uses The Princess Grace Hospital, which is one of the few hospitals in the country to have the latest-generation da Vinci ‘S’ machine together with High Definition technology.

 How much does it cost?